 What’s great about Usborne Books is you can also hold special programs to reach out to more potential buyers such as home shows, e-shows, book fairs, and many more as seen in the table below.
 You will also see the commission percentages you are able to earn.

 Usborne Books Compensation Plan

-Listed below are the ranks higher than consultant level together with the requirements you have to satisfy in order to achieve it.
+Listed below are the ranks higher than the consultant level and the requirements you have to satisfy to achieve it.

 To become a team leader, you need to reach a personal sales worth $1,000.
 Here’s the interesting part, you have to reach this amount within two months prior the date of promotion.
 Seems pretty achievable for such a short period of time, right?